taowen/vue-db/README.md

 ## Async data binding

 Data from backend need to be loaded asynchronously.
 Instead of using a mutable https://vuex.vuejs.org/ store to hold the backend data, vue-db provides async data binding to bind vue component data with backend table.

 TODO

+## Animation

+Animate with vue reconciliation is slow.
+CSS animation is feature limited.
+There are times we need to update the DOM element directly without triggering vue to re-render. vue-db serves as a data binding tool between computed property and DOM element attributes.

+TODO